Headwaters State Forest Brevard NC

 - The forest encompasses much of the headwaters of the East Fork of the French Broad River, with 20 waterfalls, more than 50 miles of high-quality trout streams, and rare Appalachian mountain bogs.

 - A healthy environment in the headwaters helps to provide clean drinking water for local communities.
 The French Broad River is a backup water source for both Asheville and Hendersonville, and an important potential source for future water supplies.

-- The forest is home to a number of rare or uncommon species, including native brook trout, hellbender salamanders, green salamanders, gorge filmy fern and gnome rock lichen.
+- The forest is home to a number of rare or uncommon species, including native brook trout, hellbender salamanders, green salamanders, gorge filmy fern, and gnome rock lichen.

-- Adjacent to nearly 100,000 acres of conservation lands in North and South Carolina, the forest helps to create unbroken migration corridors, which are especially important as climate change forces both plants and animals to move to new habitats to survive.
+- Adjacent to nearly 100,000 acres of conservation lands in North and South Carolina, the forest helps to create unbroken migration corridors, which are especially important as climate change forces both plants and animals move to new habitats to survive.

 - The forest protects the natural environment and scenery along part of the 77-mile Foothills Trail.

 - The forest supports major economic drivers in our communities, including tourism, outdoor recreation, and forestry.

 How Headwaters Will Be Managed